 Benefits of Responsive Web Design

 You will become more visible in search engines

 Google and other search engines give preference to mobile-friendly websites.
-Engaging in responsive design is a first step to making yourself more visible in search engines.
+Engaging in responsive design is the first step to making yourself more visible in search engines.
 Additionally, Google has rolled out mobile-first indexing, meaning a separate index exists for mobile search results.

 In terms of SEO, Responsive Design enables you to focus all your efforts on one website.
 Backlinks and regularly publish high quality content both help improve your search engines rankings.
 A responsive site allows you to point all backlinks to one place instead of spreading “link juice” across multiple variations of your site.
-You will also use fewer resources developing content with a responsive site, as all content will be published on one website.
+You will also use fewer resources to develop content with a responsive site, as all content will be published on one website.

 Increased sales and conversion rates

 A high-quality user experience will lead to higher engagement rates on your website.
 An enhanced user experience will lead to lower bounce rates, more page views and more time spent on your website.
 The end consequential result will be an increase in conversions and sales.